collective/rapido.plone/README.rst

 The app components are `blocks`.
 A block is a set of 3 files (HTML, Python, and YAML files) located in the ``blocks`` folder.

-The **YAML file** defines the fields.
-A field is any dynamically generated element in a block, it can be a form field (input, select, etc.), but also a button (``ACTION``), or even just a piece of generated HTML (``BASIC``).
+The **YAML file** defines the elements.
+An element is any dynamically generated element in a block, it can be a form field (input, select, etc.), but also a button (``ACTION``), or even just a piece of generated HTML (``BASIC``).

 The **HTML file** contains the layout of the block.
-The templating mechanism is super simple, fields are just enclosed in brackets, like this: ``{my_field}``.
+The templating mechanism is super simple, elements are just enclosed in brackets, like this: ``{my_element}``.

 The **Python file** contains the application logic.
-It is a set of functions which names refer to the field or the event they are related to.
+It is a set of functions which names refer to the element or the event they are related to.

-For a ``BASIC`` field for instance, we are supposed to provide a function having the same name as the field, its returned value will be inserted in the block at the location of the field.
+For a ``BASIC`` element for instance, we are supposed to provide a function having the same name as the element, its returned value will be inserted in the block at the location of the element.

-For an ``ACTION``, we are supposed to provide a function having the same name as the field, it will be executed when a user clicks on the action button.
+For an ``ACTION``, we are supposed to provide a function having the same name as the element, it will be executed when a user clicks on the action button.

 Here is a basic example: